atenger/onchain-writing-hackathon-framework/docs/overview.md

-# What is a Writing Hackathon?
+# What is a Onchain Writing Hackathon?

-A writing hackathon is an event where participants are challenged to create written content within a set timeframe, often focusing on a specific theme or prompt.
+An onchain writing hackathon is an event where participants are challenged to create written content within a set timeframe, often focusing on a specific theme or prompt, with results published onchain.
 Unlike traditional hackathons that focus on coding or technology development, writing hackathons emphasize creativity, storytelling, and collaboration.

 ## Purpose of a Writing Hackathon
 - **Encourage Creativity**: Provide a structured environment that motivates participants to explore their creativity.